 Did You Know?
 There’s a fairly common Bar Mitzvah custom to throw candy at the boy when he’s called up for his Aliyah.
 This (pretty weird) tradition symbolizes the sweet life we wish for the young man.

 The women sitting up top especially get a kick out of it.
-They have a clean eye-sight to drop a whopping amount of candy on the poor men’s heads… Something even the most protective Kippah won’t be able to defend us (I literally walked around with a bump on my head for days after my Bar Mitzvah ceremony 🤕).
+They have a clean eye-sight to drop a whopping amount of candy on the poor men’s heads… Something even the most protective Kippah won’t be able to defend us.
+I remember that I literally walked around with a bump on my head for days after my Bar Mitzvah ceremony 🤕.

 The Bar/Bat Mitzvah’s New Rights & Responsibilities

 Becoming a “Bar Mitzvah” is all about taking responsibility for your actions.
 Or, as Spiderman would say: “With great power comes great responsibility” (more no that later).

 In fact, there’s a common criticism in many Jewish circles that claims that Jewish boys (and their parents) spend too much time preparing for the Bar Mitzvah ceremony – aka memorizing a few lines from one portion of the Torah (not to mention focusing too much on the party), instead of studying the principles & commandments of Judaism that’ll help prepare them for life as a Jewish adult with new responsibilities and rights.